|1||Armagh, Northern Ireland|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Belfast air is currently 3.5 times above the WHO annual air quality guideline value
+PM2.5 concentration in Belfast is currently 3.1 times the WHO annual air quality guideline value

 Good 12 US AQI